EduardoLopes/how-much-code/README.md

 # how-much-code

-> A module that count how much code have you committed in a git repository in a day
+> A module that count how much code have you committed in a git repository

 ### Install
 ```